Skip to main content

 Credit: Reviewed / Tim Renzi

-We named Speax the best overall for their style and comfort.
+We named Thinx for All Leaks the best overall for their style and comfort.

 Best Overall

-Thinx Speax incontinence underwear is one of the highest quality pairs we tested and is far from the image you may have of "adult diapers."
-The reusable Speax panties are ultra comfortable, thanks to their soft nylon-spandex blend and high quality stitching.
+Thinx for All Leaks is one of the highest quality pairs of incontinence underwear we tested and is far from the image you may have of "adult diapers."
+The reusable panties are ultra-comfortable, thanks to their soft nylon-spandex blend and high-quality stitching.

-We didn’t notice any fading, fraying, or other signs of wear after three wash/dry cycles during testing, and one of our testers who continued using Speax regularly is impressed with how well they’ve held up after nearly six months of occasional use.
-Not that we’re surprised: They’re from the makers of Thinx, the same company that makes the best period underwear we've tested.
+We didn’t notice any fading, fraying, or other signs of wear and tear after three wash/dry cycles during testing, and one of our testers who continued using them regularly is impressed with how well they’ve held up after nearly six months of weekly use.
+Not that we’re surprised: Thinx also makes the best period underwear we've tested.

-In addition to its quality construction, the Speax underwear, which we reviewed in the hiphugger style, is also stylish for such a utilitarian garment.
+In addition to its quality construction, the Thinx for All Leaks incontinence underwear, which we tested in the hiphugger style, is also stylish.
 The seamless, inconspicuous design eliminates any worries you might have about visible panty lines or unsightly bunching.

 Pros